Common-Law Sponsorship | How to Sponsor Your Partner

 Sponsoring a common-law partner requires both parties to meet specific criteria.
 The sponsor must be at least 18 years old and a Canadian citizen or permanent resident residing in Canada.

 They must not be receiving social assistance (with exceptions for disability support) and need to show they can financially support their partner.
-In comparison, Family Sponsorship Canada has its own set of requirements that differ slightly.
 The applicant must prove that they have been living with the sponsor for at least one continuous year in a conjugal relationship.

 Documentation is key in this process.
 Evidence such as shared utility bills, joint bank statements, lease agreements, and affidavits from friends or family can help establish the validity of the relationship.